 They say there are just two certainties in life: Death and taxes.
 Well, we believe the list should expand by one to include moving your stuff.
 To make moving even more of a pain, you have to play CSI to understand what lurks within a storage unit contract.

 Here are the most important terms of a storage contract:

 The payment section of storage contract is the most important part of the contract.
-This section dictates how much money you can expect to shell out each period for renting.
-The period can vary, depending on how long you plan to rent the storage area.
+This section dictates how much money you can expect to shell out each period for renting a unit.
+The period can vary, depending on how long you plan to rent the space.
 However, most contracts stipulate a monthly payment that usually happens on the first day of each month.
 The payment section also defines your monthly method of payment.
-You can opt to pay cash or have the storage property deduct the monthly payment from your bank or credit card account.
+You can opt to pay cash or have the facility deduct the monthly payment from your bank or credit card account.

 What You Cannot Store

-Tucked into the fine print of most storage contracts is a section that states what items are prohibited for storage.
+Tucked into the fine print of most unit contracts is a section that states what items are prohibited for storage.
 Your contract might ban the storage of firearms and it certainly will prohibit the storage of explosive and flammable objects.
-To protect against a lawsuit, the company in charge of your storage property can add language in the fine print that prohibits you from storing valuable items.
+To protect against a lawsuit, the company in charge of your unit can add language in the fine print that prohibits you from storing valuable items.

 Terminating the Contract